workingDog/Gpsd4Scala/readme.md

       }
     }

+where "TypeObject" such as TPVObject, DeviceObject etc... are the scala objects representing the core gpsd socket protocol as described [here](http://catb.org/gpsd/gpsd_json.html).

 Other example collectors can be found in the collector directory such as:

   - The FileLogger records data to a text file.
-Note that this collector needs to have the CloseCollectors message sent to it (via the linker) to close the file.

   - The GoogleEarthCollector example shows the GPS location in Google Earth as a placemark.
 Note this collector depends on [scalakml](https://github.com/workingDog/scalakml) and